|

 a seemingly happily married man who comes home to find his wife

-has disappeared under suspicious circumstances, and the subsequent
+has disappeared under suspicious circumstances.
+The subsequent

 investigation invites an influx of interpretations, logic and